Miemisgek/HelloWorld/README.md

 <p>To view how it's done, please take a look at the js and html files</p>

 <i>3.
 Sending messages</i>
 <p>When a user has found someone who can help her she can send a text by tabbing the button.
-A text will be sent automatically. </p>
+Currently a textmessage will be sent automatically.
+This is because not all people want their phonenumber to be public.</p>
 <p>To view how it's done, please take a look at the js and html files</p>